leedsjb/capstone2k18/README.md

 # capstone2k18
 University of Washington Informatics Capstone 2018

+## Development Flow
+Feature work should be done on branches named for the feature that is being developed.
+Once completed, create a pull request to merge your feature into the development branch for internal testing.
+To deploy to production the development branch will be merged to master.

 ## Resources
 Articles/documentation that together explain our UI rationale.
 Meant to be read in order.
 Tutorials are optional.